Juror Liz Andrews

 Spelman College Museum of Fine Art

-Seeking contemporary art in all media that explores or references MOOD, a term that has taken on a unique connotation on social media through its use thousands of times a day by individuals to express their temporal emotions with imagery, memes, and a ever-changing collage of the media culture that surrounds us. #Mood is happy, sad, reflective, angstful, urgent, chill, colorful, somber, hungry, sleepy, angry, hopeful and more.
-Mood is also a grammatical construct; for example, three moods of a verb existed in Latin: the indicative mood expressed facts, the imperative mood expressed commands, and the subjunctive mood expressed an element of uncertainty, often a wish, desire, doubt or hope.
-It is our wish and hope, and therefore, our mood, that you will submit your artwork to the 2022 juried exhibition without delay!
-Work will be juried by guest juror Liz Andrews, Executive Director of the Spelman College Museum of Fine Art.
+ATHICA is delighted to announce MOOD, our 2022 juried exhibition featuring the work of 37 contemporary artists from across the United States and Canada.
+Their work in all media explores or references MOOD, a term that has taken on a unique connotation on social media through its use thousands of times a day by individuals to express their temporal emotions with imagery, memes, and a ever-changing collage of the media culture that surrounds us. #Mood is happy, sad, reflective, angstful, urgent, chill, colorful, somber, hungry, sleepy, angry, hopeful and more.
+The work on display was juried by Liz Andrews, Executive Director of the Spelman College Museum of Fine Art.

 About the Juror

 Liz Andrews is an artist, curator, museum professional, and leader who is dedicated to the arts and social justice.
 She has worked with arts organizations across the nation.
 Since August 2021, she has served as the Executive Director of the Spelman College Museum of Fine Art, the only museum in the nation dedicated to uplifting art by and about women of the African diaspora.
 Andrews holds a B.A. in American Studies from Wesleyan University, a M.A. in Arts Politics from the NYU Tisch School of Arts, and a Ph.D in Cultural Studies from George Mason University.
 Her dissertation was entitled Envisioning President Barack Obama.